Title: Lady Mechanika

 5. Lady Mechanika: La Belle Dame Sans Meric – This is the most recent TP available, it released May 2019.
 Three issues, 104 pages

 6. Lady Mechanika: Sangre – this is the newest run.
-The first part of this three-part miniseries released in June, with the following two issues releasing in late July and August.
+The first part of this five-part miniseries released in June 2019.
 If it follows the same schedule as it has so far, a TP should be out next year.

 There are also three oversized hardcover volumes, with the third one including both volume 3 and 4 of the TP volumes.
 These do not include the “La Dama De La Muerte” Day of the Dead Special.